josephkreydt/caitlincast/README.md

 3. Choose your GitHub repo

 ### 4. Configure:
-Name: movie-sync-server
+Name: caitlincast (or whatever you want to name it)
 Language: Node
 Region: Closest to both people watching
 Build Command: npm install
 Start Command: npm start
 Instance Type: Free tier is fine

 5. Click Create Web Service
 Render will build and deploy your server.